AdobeDocs/analytics.en/help/import/data-connectors/kampyle-home/kampyle-integration.md

 You can create segments based on feedback dimensions.

 A primary feature of this integration is the ability to create Adobe Analytics segments based on the Kampyle feedback dimensions.
 For example, you can build a segment that will include only Visits where a Grade of 1 or 2 was given.
-You might call this “Feedback Grade - LOW”.
+You might call this "Feedback Grade - LOW".
 This segment definition would look like this:

 ![](assets/segment_feedback.png)